GEO and SEO: Rival or Partner?

 What's Happening?

-A site publishing dozens of AI-powered articles weekly with the goal of "rapid production to feed AI engines" quickly expands its content volume.
+A site publishing dozens of AI-powered articles weekly with the goal of 'rapid production to feed content to AI engines' quickly expands its content volume.
 However, expert opinion, reference sources, and original data are almost nonexistent.

 SEO Damage